holidayextras/terraform-provider-googleappengine/README.md

 - edit terraform.rc (see terraform docs here: https://terraform.io/docs/plugins/basics.html) to have the following block: providers {
-    googlecli = "terraform-provider-googlecli"
+    googleappengine = "terraform-provider-googleappengine"
   }
 - build and copy file to terraform install
   - locate terraform install
   - make build
-  - cp terraform-provider-googlecli TERRAFORM_INSTALL_LOCATION
+  - cp terraform-provider-googleappengine TERRAFORM_INSTALL_LOCATION

 And there is a Makefile that will do all of the above.
+Makefile instructions:
+To install:
+  make install

+To test:
+  make test
+  * this still requires you set the listed environment variables